Biting Kink

 Prevalence & culture

-Biting is among the more widespread sensation interests.
-The mid-century Kinsey data, roughly half of both men and women reporting some erotic response to being bitten, remains the most direct quantification available, even if the sampling methods of that era are dated.
+In both sexes the remaining respondents who reported any response (roughly a quarter) described it as occasional rather than definite.
 More recent fantasy surveys situate light pain and sensation play within a near-universal BDSM-fantasy umbrella: Lehmiller's (2018) survey of over 4,000 Americans found BDSM-flavoured fantasies among the great majority of respondents.
 Stronger, deliberate bite play is a smaller niche within BDSM communities, but mainstream lay guides such as Glamour's A–Z of kinks routinely list biting and love-bites among common, approachable kinks.
 Dedicated modern research is limited, so prevalence estimates lean on this broader sensation-play and fantasy data.

 Safety, consent & law

 Between consenting adults, biting is legal and considered a benign variation rather than a clinical disorder.
 The one genuine medical caveat that sets biting apart from most light kinks is infection risk: the human mouth carries a dense and varied bacterial flora, so a bite that breaks the skin can introduce meaningful infection and bloodborne-disease risk.
 Responsible practice therefore stresses negotiation and clear limits, attention to placement and force, avoiding bony or fragile areas, and, above all, keeping the skin intact.
+A human-bite wound looks trivial and is not: any break in the skin warrants prompt washing and a clinical opinion rather than watchful waiting, and spreading redness, swelling, warmth or discharge needs medical attention without delay.
+Marks are the lesser but more visible consideration, since a hickey fades on a bruise's timetable rather than the wearer's.
+Biting a person who has not consented is an assault, however it is framed afterwards.

 - Scratching46/100Amychesis · Sensation & PainAmychesis is a consensual interest in arousal from scratching or being scratched with the fingernails, producing sharp surface sensation and sometimes temporary marks.
 A form of sensation play that links touch with intimacy and marking.46